 To date, the RPC has had no formal request for interpreters and no requests for translated RPC documents.
 Staff has had limited contact with LEP persons; however the RPC has been proactive in identifying LEP communities and translating important documents.
-Based on the percentage and number of LEP individuals who reported Spanish or Vietnamese as a primary language, the RPC has made both its Title VI plan and Transportation Improvement Program available in Spanish and Vietnamese and posted these documents on our website, and has also translated its Enforcement for Pedestrian and Bicycle Safety into Spanish and distributed it at community meetings and to local law enforcement.
+Based on the percentage and number of LEP individuals who reported Spanish or Vietnamese as a primary language, the RPC has made portions of its Title VI plan available in Spanish and Vietnamese and posted these documents on our website, and has also translated its Enforcement for Pedestrian and Bicycle Safety into Spanish and distributed it at community meetings and to local law enforcement.
+When working in areas identified to have higher percentages of LEP persons the RPC has been proactive in translating outreach material and resources needed to ensure full participation.